 We March.
 We Act.

 We March.
 We Act. is a new UCH lay-led ministry that was born from the energy of the 2017 Women’s March on Washington.
-The charter of the group is to support one another in taking specific, effective actions that are relevant during the Trump presidency.
-We are committed to meeting in person (about once a month for 90 minutes) to share important information, identify inspired actions, and share joys and sorrows related to this difficult work.
+The charter of the group is to support one another in taking specific, effective actions that are relevant during the current political environment.
+We are committed to meeting in person (once a month for 90 minutes) to share important information, identify inspired actions, and share joys and sorrows related to this difficult work.
 If you would like to be added to the Google Groups email list for this group, please contact Wendy Shaver.

 - WM.
-WA. is providing significant support to the Pennsylvania chapter of the Poor People’s Campaign: A National Call for Moral Revival that is sponsoring weekly Calls to Action on Mondays from May 14 to June 18.
-We are coordinating hosting people coming to Harrisburg on the Sunday preceding each event at the Market Street campus.
-Activists coming to town will be offered Sunday dinner and Monday breakfast, and space for sleeping and organizing Sunday evening.
-Church volunteers are needed to support this effort and a sign-up form is available online.
-We expect to provide space/food for about 50 people each week.
+WA. provided significant support to the Pennsylvania chapter of the Poor People’s Campaign: A National Call for Moral Revival that is sponsoring weekly Calls to Action on Mondays from May 14 to June 18.
+Members attended the actions, hosted their organizing meetings at the church, and prepared meals for the activists.

-Our next big event was leading the September interfaith vigil to support the immigrant women and children being held at the Berks County Detention Center.
+- In September 2017, we led the interfaith vigil to support the immigrant women and children being held at the Berks County Detention Center.
 We prayed, sang, chanted, showed signs of support to the families (in Spanish and English), as well as made phone calls to the governor indicating that we do not believe this is the way to treat immigrants.
 We also collected many boxes of toiletries and food that were requested by the families in the center such as granola bars and toothpaste.
 We were joined at the vigil by members of other UU churches in the state.